kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 Application user guides and technical design documentation are available in the [Wiki](https://github.com/kierendixon/purchase-order-tracker-aspnetcore_angular/wiki).

-# Running the App
+# Running the App using Docker

-If you have Docker installed you can run the app using `docker-compose up` from the project root directory.
+To run the app using Docker:

-This will pull the required images, build a new image of the Purchase Order Tracker, and start the containers.
+1. Run `docker build --tag purchase-order-tracker .` to build an image containing the website and webapi
+1. Run `docker-compose up` to start the environment

-Once the containers are started you can access the application at http://localhost:80
+Once the containers are started you can access the application at http://localhost:4202

 # Technology Stack